remotelyliving/doorkeeper/README.md

 - UserId: this rule allows for specific user access to a feature.
  *User Id only works if the Request has a user id identification registered to them

+- PipedComposite: allows for a pipe delimited composite key value

 ### Prerequisistes